srajasimman/srajasimman.dev/data/about-me.md

 **🚀 Who I Am**

 I'm a pragmatic and outcome-driven Cloud & DevOps Architect with over a decade of experience in **building scalable, observable, and cost-efficient cloud-native platforms** across AWS, GCP, and Azure.
 My career spans **DevOps, SRE, Cloud Operations**, and **Platform Engineering**, with a deep passion for automation, open source, and continuous learning.

+Recently, I’ve been diving deep into the **intersection of AI and DevOps**, exploring how **Generative AI** and **LLMs** can improve engineering workflows, platform intelligence, and developer experience.
+My AI toolkit spans across **OpenAI, Claude, Gemini, Llama 3, Ollama, AWS Bedrock, and Azure AI Foundry**, which I’ve used in real-world Cloud and DevOps contexts for observability, automation, and incident response.

 I've architected and delivered mission-critical infrastructure for large-scale platforms including [**DIKSHA**](https://diksha.gov.in/), [**IGOT Karmayogi Bharat**](https://igotkarmayogi.gov.in/), and others, helping teams adopt **GitOps, Kubernetes, IaC, and SRE best practices**.
 I’ve also led successful **cloud migrations, cost optimization**, and **DevSecOps transformations**, impacting platform performance, reliability, and security.